ibm-cloud-docs/cis/create-cis.md

 3. Specify the name for your service instance, and identify the resource group you’d like to place this service in.
 The default resource group is `default`.
 Review the plan summary and click **Create**.

-The system will take you to a Getting Started page for a quick review of the service.
+The system will take you to a setup flow on the Overview page for a quick review of the service.

 <img src="images/reliability2.png" alt="drawing" style="width: 300px;"/>